-Awarded to “women entrepreneurs heading businesses with the potential to grow significantly in the years to come,” this super-competitive program awards seven grants of $100,000 each, and another fourteen grants of $30,000 each.
+Awarded to “women entrepreneurs heading businesses with the potential to grow significantly in the years to come,” this super-competitive program awards seven grants of $100,000 each, and another 14 grants of $30,000 each.

-This program awards 100 grants of $5,000 each to women entrepreneurs, who also receive a five day trip to the Tory Burch campus in Jersey City, NJ, where ten fellows will get a chance to pitch their business to a panel of experts.
+This program awards 50 grants of $5,000 each to women entrepreneurs, who also receive a five day trip to the Tory Burch offices in New York City, NY for community building and networking.

-These grants support “start-up and on-going grassroots efforts led by womxn, girls or anyone who identifies as such, that address racial, social and economic injustice.”
+These grants support “start-up and on-going grassroots efforts led by women+, girls+ or anyone who identifies as such, that address racial, social economic, and gender injustice.”
 The organization offers grants through different partners for amounts ranging from $10,000 to $50,000.
 You can apply through their partners here.

 These grants are targeted specifically at “game changing organizations that are successfully addressing pivotal issues of reproductive health; affordable child care with living wage jobs; and fighting gender-based violence.”
 Visit the Ms. Foundation website to apply.

 Every year, the Women Founders Network, hosts a Fast Pitch Competition.
 Female entrepreneurs can apply for the opportunity to pitch investors for the opportunity to win cash prizes.
 Finalists will still get access to a pitch coach, financial mentor, a connection to a potential investor, and feedback on their business.
-Applications for 2021 will run from April 1 to June 15.
+Applications for 2022 will open in April.